Common snook: Human interest

 Three United States Navy submarines have been named for this species, USS Robalo (SS-273) and USS Snook (SS-279) in the Second World War and USS Snook (SSN-592) in the 1950s.

 Considered an excellent food fish, the common snook is fished commercially and foreign-caught fish are sold in the US.
 When cooking snook, the skin must be removed, because it imparts an unpleasant taste, described as soapy, to the fish.

 Snook are prized as game fish, being known for their great fighting capabilities.
-The IGFA all-tackle world record for common snook stands at 53 lb 10 oz caught by Gilbert Ponzi near Parismina Ranch, Costa Rica.
+The IGFA all-tackle world record for common snook stands at 53 lb 10 oz caught by Rafael Montalvo near Parismina Ranch, Costa Rica.
 Previous world records were caught in Fort Myers, Florida, and Gatun Spillway Canal Zone, Panama.

-Anglers regularly use a variety of lures to catch snook.
-Common lures include jerkbaits, bucktail jigs, topwater lures, spoons, and live bait.

 Protection in Florida Gulf Coast

 "At the June 2012 Florida Fish and Wildlife Conservation Commission (FWC) meeting, Commissioners voted to keep the recreational harvest of snook in Gulf of Mexico waters closed through Aug.
 31, 2013.
 This closure will offer the species additional protection after a 2010 cold kill detrimentally affected the population.
 Snook closed to harvest in Gulf of Mexico and Atlantic waters in January 2010 after a severe cold kill affected snook population number."

-All snook were "catch-and-release only" in the Gulf of Mexico until August 31, 2013.
-At that time, the FWC could choose to open or close snook harvest for another season.
-The commercial harvest or sale of snook is prohibited by the same regulations.

 At the June 2013 FWC meeting, commissioners voted to let the recreational harvest of snook reopen in Gulf of Mexico waters from September 1 that year.
 The next stock assessment for snook was scheduled for 2015, but had not yet occurred as of June 2016, effectively leaving the fish under a protected status.